 …But is this College Gay Enough? – Ric Tennenbaum, Iowa Safe Schools

 Sure, maybe the campus has a pretty library or interesting classes…but is it gay enough?!
-We’ll chat about what to look for in an LGBTQ-inclusive campus, what to avoid, and how to ask the important questions.
+We’re asking the hot questions, and we’ll chat about what to look for in an LGBTQ-inclusive campus, what to avoid, and how to ask the important questions.
 Everyone will leave the workshop with a checklist and a bump of confidence for finding the right campus for you.

 Queering the College Experience – Queer Campus Coalition’s College Leadership Board